clingen-data-model/allele/source/allele/conceptual/allele_instance/transcript_allele_instance.md

 see also: [AlleleInstance](allele_instance.html)

-SimpleTranscriptAllele represents an allele at a variant location on a single version of a transcript.
-For each different transcript or version, a new SimpleTranscriptAllele would be created, and these would be aggregated at the SimpleCanonicalAllele level, along with any SimpleGenomicAlleles.
+TranscriptAlleleInstance represents an allele at a variant location on a single version of a transcript.
+For each different transcript or version, a new TranscriptAlleleInstance would be created, and these would be aggregated at the SimpleCanonicalAllele level, along with any GenomicAlleleInstances.

-While SimpleTranscriptAllele is defined with respect to a TranscriptReferenceSequence, the allele does not necessarily lie within the TranscriptReferenceSequence itself.
+While TranscriptAlleleInstance is defined with respect to a TranscriptReferenceSequence, the allele does not necessarily lie within the TranscriptReferenceSequence itself.
 For instance, intronic variants can be defined with respect to a transcript sequence, even though they are not part of the sequence.
-It would also be appropriate to represent a variant upstream or downstream of a transcript using a SimpleTranscriptAllele in this fashion.
+It would also be appropriate to represent a variant upstream or downstream of a transcript using a TranscriptAlleleInstance in this fashion.

 Attributes